Patellar mobilisations are soft tissue stretches around the kneecap that prevent adhesions from tethering it down and causing a stiff knee.

 The thumbs are used to tilt the patella from side to side.

-Patellar glide to mobilise the parapatellar gutters and retinaculum.
+Patellar glide to mobilise the parapatellar gutters and patellar retinaculum.

 Mobilising the suprapatellar area.

-The patella is central to all movement in the knee as this bone lies within the tendon of the quadriceps muscle.
-If the patella is tethered down by inflammatory adhesions, the knee will not be able to properly bend and straighten.
+The patella is central to all movement in the knee as the muscles causing bending and straightening cause it to glide up and down its underlying groove.
+If it is tethered down to adjacent structures by inflammatory adhesions, the knee will no longer be able to properly bend and straighten.
+When adhesions mature to proper scar tissue, the condition is known as arthrofibrosis which is very challenging to treat.

 This short animation explains how the tissues around the knee may scar and lead to a decreased range of motion.